 This is the output from the motion sensor, through a 270 ohm resistor to the base of a NPN transistor.(8) on the schematic

 (9) on the schematic

 (12) on schematic

 (14) on schematic

 Take a 1/2 inch by 6 inch stainless steel strip and trim the end so that it will fit between the magnets on the scrolling message sign's (thinkgeek.com) ...

 Drill a hole and fasten the "billboard support" to the plywood.

 You can set this assembly on top of the wrapped package.
-If you are so sure of yourself that you've made no errors and that the batteries will ...
+If you are so sure of yourself that you've made no errors and that the ...

 Join 2 million + to receive instant DIY inspiration in your inbox.